 In order to provide intuition with respect to the estimation results, we discuss the results in terms of marginal effects.
-Consider, for example, the results for the 10 percent urbanization model with country fixed effects from Table 2, noting that marginal effects at the sample mean, in years, depend on the type of right-hand side variable (discrete or continuous) and whether a variable enters the regression equation in logarithmic form.
-13 Based on the coefficient for cultivation
+Consider, for example, the results for the 5.67/km2 urbanization model with country fixed effects from Table 2, noting that marginal effects at the sample mean, in years, depend on the type of right-hand side variable (discrete or continuous) and whether a variable enters the regression equation in logarithmic form.
+Based on the coefficient for cultivation suitability in the 5.67/km2 urbanization model, a 0.01-increase in the cultivation suitability index introduces transition approximately 0.1 years, or nearly one to two months earlier.
+Increasing distance from the coast by 100 km delays transition by half a year.
+Increasing elevation by 100 meters delays transition by almost 0.1 year, or about 1 month.
+Raising a cell's order of streams by one unit and the occurrence of seasonal frost introduce urbanization slightly more than 3 and almost 5 years earlier, respectively.
+Across all specifications, we find strong statistical significance for all of our variables, with the exception of elevation in certain specifications and at certain thresholds.